 Brockington Unit has a protected mealtime policy.
 We respectfully ask you to keep visitors and activity to a minimum at these times.
 Visitors should not be in the dining room at lunchtime or evening meal.

-Breakfast – depending on you or your baby
+Breakfast: depending on you or your baby

 While you are recovering we want to enable you to carry on your life as normally as possible, caring for your baby and keeping up personal interests.

 For most mothers and babies, the purpose of admission to the unit is to ensure they receive professional care from a specialist expert team 24 hours a day until they are well enough to be at home.
-There are a number of important differences between being treated at home and being treated on the Mother and Baby Unit, including:
+There are a number of important differences between being treated at home and being treated on the Parent Baby Unit, including:

 You have experienced staff available for support, care and treatment at all times.